MaLSAMi/documentation/docs/schedulabilityAnalysis.md

 Schedulability Analysis

-On real-time systems, taks will be run and processed on multiple different ECUs.
-These ECUs are all responsible for various distributed tasks that whose analysis is important for migration planning in the probable event of system failure.
+On real-time systems, tasks will be executed and processed on multiple different ECUs.
+These ECUs are responsible for various distributed tasks whose analysis is important for migration planning in the probable event of system failure.

 On multi-ecu systems, the ECUs hold information about the task such as the start/end time.
 In the event of an ECU failure, it must have a prevention/recovery method in which it can migrate unfinished tasks to other ECUs  that it has not been able to complete.
 The aim of the schedulability analysis is to 'learn' and 'analyze' from past events and previous scenarios for better damage control.